colors representing company lms

 With the Personalized Learning feature, you can customize learner home pages, use the admin-recommended widget to deliver courses to specific cohorts, the AI-powered recommendations to propose learning programs, and the peer-recommended training widget to show learners those courses trending with their peers.

-For corporate training course management, Adobe Learning Manager’s structured learning management features let you design personalized learning plans to integrate new hires or clients, and auto-assign learning programs to employees.
+For corporate training course management, Adobe Learning Manager’s structured learning management features let you design personalized plans to integrate new hires or clients, and auto-assign learning programs to employees.
 The skill matrix empowers you to close skills gaps and upskill while tracking on-the-job performance.

 Pros: Course delivery through learning paths and notifications.